Opleiding 4D biomechanics & performance trainer PRO

 • Biomechanics of balance, lateral flexion, core stability, and movement coordination

-• Recognizing signals that may indicate discomfort or reduced resilience
+• Recognizing signals that may indicate discomfort or reduced load capacity

-• The importance of cooperation and timely referral to a veterinarian or other specialists
+• The importance of collaboration and timely referral to a veterinarian or other specialists

 Who is this course intended for?